Iron Circus Comics accepts for review all unsolicited proposals submitted in accordance with our submission guidelines.

 Prose, poetry, illustrations, pin-ups, zines, light novels, photography, and music.
 Iron Circus Comics publishes comics.
 It’s right there in the name!

 Ideas.
 Nope.
 Please submit complete proposals only.

 Emailed declarations that you plan to submit a proposal, or requests for permission to submit a proposal.
-Yes, I want to see your proposal.
-That’s why I put up the submissions page!
+Yes, we want to see your proposal.
+That’s why we put up the submissions page!
 Please read it and follow the instructions.